akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 payloads that were compressed when serialized, e.g. if this configuration is changed.

-For the `jackson-cbor` and custom bindings other than `jackson-json` compression is by default disabled, but can be enabled in the same way as thee configuration shown above but replacing `jackson-json` with the binding name (`jackson-cbor`).
+For the `jackson-cbor` and custom bindings other than `jackson-json` compression is by default disabled, but can be enabled in the same way as the configuration shown above but replacing `jackson-json` with the binding name (for example `jackson-cbor`).

 ## Additional configuration